340 First St.

 - Provide at least ½" of white space on either the left or right edge of the untrimmed press sheet (see diagram).

-- Paper stock supplied should be 100 lb gloss text weight (coated 1/s or 2/s).
+- Paper stock supplied should be 100 lb gloss text weight (coated 1/s or 2/s) for hard cover books.

 - Provide a minimum of ¼" on both the top and bottom edges of the supplied press sheet (see diagram).